Somchandra17/demo-secret/README.md

-# Detailed Breakdown of Secrets in Each File
+# Detailed Breakdown of Secrets in Each File (Total 43)

 ## config.js - 6 Secrets
 - API_KEY